 Best Wading Shoes

 If you are a serious fly-fisher, then you should consider Caddis’ Neoprene Flats.
-Ranging in price from $30-47, this wading shoe comes in whole sizes from 7 to 13.
+This wading shoe comes in whole sizes from 7 to 13.
 The shoe is two-tone black with a cushioned insole, reinforced toe and heel, side zipper and extra-thick ripple soles.
 The ripple sole is legal in all states.